 Cyprian began contributing to Karl Fulves' Pallbearers Review and Epilogue.
 In 1971, he wrote and published The Bottom Collectors, and Frank Garcia published several of Cyprian card effects in Super Subtle Card Magic, including "Fr.
 Cyprian's Wild Card."
 He has contributed tricks to Epilogue, Chronicles, Apocalypse, Kabbala, and M-U-M.

 In 1978, Frank Garcia produced "Bullseye (New Stars of Magic, Vol. 1, no. 11)," based on a principle Cyprian had discovered and Fulves published Fr.
 Cyprian on the Hofzinser Card Problem.
 In 1979, he developed his routine "The Door to Door Card Sharp" and was performing at the National S.A.M. conventions and at Abbott's Get-Togethers.

-Cyprian has become an expert on magic in the movies.
+Cyprian was an expert on magic in the movies.